vishalcloudyuga/dcos-docs/1.8/usage/service-discovery/marathon-lb/index.md

 You can can configure Marathon-LB with various topologies.
 Here are some examples of how you might use Marathon-LB:

-1. Use Marathon-LB as your edge load balancer and service discovery mechanism.
+* Use Marathon-LB as your edge load balancer and service discovery mechanism.
 You could run Marathon-LB on public-facing nodes to route ingress traffic.
 You would use the IP addresses of your public-facing nodes in the A-records for your internal or external DNS records (depending on your use-case).
-2. Use Marathon-LB as an internal LB and service discovery mechanism, with a separate HA load balancer for routing public traffic in.
+* Use Marathon-LB as an internal LB and service discovery mechanism, with a separate HA load balancer for routing public traffic in.
 For example, you may use an external F5 load balancer on-premise, or an Elastic Load Balancer on Amazon Web Services.
-3. Use Marathon-LB strictly as an internal load balancer and service discovery mechanism.
+* Use Marathon-LB strictly as an internal load balancer and service discovery mechanism.
-4. You might also want to use a combination of internal and external load balancers, with different services exposed on different load balancers.
+* You might also want to use a combination of internal and external load balancers, with different services exposed on different load balancers.

-Here, we discuss the option 1. and option 3. above in order to highlight the features of Marathon-LB.
+Here we discuss Marathon-LB as an edge load balancer and as an internal and external load balancer.

-## Marathon-lb as an edge load balancer
+## Marathon-LB as an edge load balancer

 ![lb1](img/lb1.png)

-## Marathon-lb as an internal and external load balancer
+## Marathon-LB as an internal and external load balancer

 ![lb7](img/lb7.jpg)